latelylk/On-Wiz/README.md

 The third and fourth bytes are `5B 00` in little-endian and represent our DML message *length* (including the header bytes).
 In this case, it's 91 bytes.
 Everything else in this packet would be data for the GAME message MSG_MARK_LOCATION_RESPONSE.
 More on serices and their respective messages will be covered later under the "Game Files" section.

 #### Control Messages
+--Will come back here as I learn more

 ## Game Files
-Everything the client requires to run is stored in the installation directory of the client.
+By default the Wizard101 game files are installed to `C:\ProgramData\KingsIsle Entertainment\Wizard101`.
+Everything the client requires to run is stored in that installation directory.

+In the root of the installation directory there are four folders and 5 files.
+These folders are `Bin`, `Data`, `PatchClient`, and `PatchInfo`.
+The 5 files are `AppStart.dat`, `Install Log.txt`, `LocalPackagesList.txt`, `Wiz.ico`, and `Wizard101.exe`.

+Of the files, the only two of interest are `AppStart.dat` and `LocalPackagesList.txt`.

+`AppStart.dat` is checked by `Wizard101.exe` to determine where to install the new PatchClient.
+When debugging, I saw mention of a registry key for this, but have not yet looked into the registry keys created by Wizard101.

+`LocalPackagesList.txt` is a list of the data your client has downloaded to the GameData folder.
+It appears to be mostly Zones.

+The directories will each be covered in their own section.

+### What You Need To Know

+### Your Tools

+### Bin
+Binaries for the game here.

+### Data
+GameData

+### PatchClient

+## Registry Keys (?)